NVIDIA/TensorRT-LLM/docs/source/gpt_attention.md

 release, the number of such kernels is planned on being reduced in order to improve the overall performance.

+#### FP8 Context FMHA

+When FP8 quantization is activated, the attention can be further accelerated by enabling FP8 Context FMHA (`use_fp8_context_fmha = enable`).

+Please be aware that this is an experimental feature only supported on Hopper.
+If you notice a significant decrease in accuracy, it is recommended to disable it..

 ### Generation Phase

 The generation phase is implemented using a single kernel, called the masked